Smile4ever/Link-Investigator/README.md

 # Link Investigator

 Investigates the HTTP status of links in a webpage, selection or link.
 Based on https://github.com/damufo/link-analyzer

 ## Features
-* Detection and color coding: different colors indicate different statuses of availability or unavailability of links
+* In-page link availability checking and color coding: different colors indicate different statuses of availability or unavailability of links
-* Shows the HTTP status of a link when you hover it, including the reason why it got color-coded as such
-* Browser action button, to quickly check a webpage
+* Browser action button, to quickly check a webpage and quickly see the results
-** The counter will be set to indicate that some unavailable links were found ** The counter will be set shortly in green when all links are available ** The tooltip, which can be seen on hover of the button, displays information about the last check on the current tab
-* F4, a shortcut to check all links on a webpage
-* Shift+F4, a shortcut to check all links in a selection
-* Overview window, showing you an overview
+* Overview window, showing you an overview of the checked and skipped links
-** The overview window can be hidden automatically after a timeout ** The overview window is off by default, but can be enabled on the options page
 * Options page, where you can set the colors used

+## How does it work?
+You have a few options to choose from.

+With shortcuts
+* You can press F4 to check a whole page.
+* You can press Shift+F4 to check all the links in a selection.

+With mouse - right click menu
+* Right click a link -> Check.
+* Right click a selection -> Check all links in selection
+* Right click a page -> Check all links on the page

+With mouse - browser action button
+* Click the button of the addon to check all links on the page
+* If you have a selection and you click the button, only the selection will be checked

+# Where do I see the result?
+There are a few places where you can see the result.

+In the page itself:
+* every link gets color-coded.
+Different colors have different meanings, which can be configured on the options page
+* every link gets a tooltip, showing the HTTP status of a link when you hover it, including the reason why it got color-coded as such

+In the browser action button:
+* The counter will be set to indicate that some unavailable links were found
+* The counter will be set shortly in green when all links are available
+* The tooltip, which can be seen on hover of the button, displays information about the last check on the current tab

+In the overview window:
+* The overview window can be hidden automatically after a timeout
+* The overview window is off by default, but can be enabled on the options page

 ## Detection of dead links
 ###Indicators